 First is that even Anarchists are Marxists in the sense that a “Marxist Reading” of a fictional story is about how much it can be interpreted as calling for Class Warfare.
 Anarchists also believe the goal of Communism is a Classless Society, since Class is also an unjust hierarchy.
 So Marxists and Anarchists are both supposed to oppose Class Collaboration.
 Class based rhetoric is often associated with Marxism first because Marxism is strictly speaking not a political ideology at all but an analysis of History as being driven by Class Struggle, Anarchist philosophers mostly agree with the Marxist analysis of history even if they sometimes try to be less strictly economically determinist about it.

 Now Class Collaboration is not about denying the lower classes have it bad and need to be treated better.
-But they see the answer to Class Conflict as reconciliation rather than abolition.
+Rather they see the answer to Class Conflict as reconciliation rather than abolition.
 Class Collaboration is often associated with Nationalist rather than Internationalist forms of Socialism, but H.G.
 Wells' political ideology was absolutely a Globalist Class Collaborationist Socialism.

 The classic silent film Metropolis is one people love to give their Marxist readings of, but the ending of the film is in fact Class Collaboration with the protagonist becoming the mediator between the owners and the workers.
 Most forms of Class Collaboration intend the mediator to be The State, but Fascist Class Collaboration often sees the State as principally embodied in a Strongman Leader.
 That’s the real reason Metropolis is part of the Caligari to Hitler thesis.